Karni border crossing attack

-The Karni border crossing attack was a suicide bombing on January 13, 2005, at the pedestrian/cargo terminal Karni Crossing located on the Israeli Gaza Strip barrier.
+The Karni border crossing attack was a Palestinian suicide bombing on January 13, 2005, at the pedestrian/cargo terminal Karni Crossing located on the Israeli Gaza Strip barrier.
 Six Israeli civilians were killed in the attack and five Israelis were injured in the attack.

 Hamas, the Al Aqsa Martyrs Brigades and the Popular Resistance Committees claimed joint responsibility for the attack.

-The attack
+Attack

 On Thursday, January 13, 2005, at around 22:45 pm, a squad of three Palestinians militants armed with AK-47s and hand grenades, parked a truck loaded with a 200-pound explosive device, on the Palestinian side of the fence near an iron door that separates the Israeli and Palestinian sides at the Karni Crossing checkpoint.
 At 22:45 pm the squad detonated the explosives which created a hole through the iron door.
 Immediately afterwards the militants penetrated into the Israeli side of the Karni crossing through the hole in the iron door.
 The militant squad threw grenades and fired their assault weapons at the Israeli civilians on the site.

-During the attack the Palestinian militant squad managed to kill 6 Israeli civilians (truck drivers and workers of the Port Authority) and in addition managed to injure five Israeli civilians.
+During the attack the Palestinian militant squad managed to kill six Israeli civilians (truck drivers and workers of the Port Authority) and in addition managed to injure five Israeli civilians.

 The following exchange of fire between the Israeli soldiers stationed at the site and the Palestinian militants resulted in the killing of all three attackers.

-The perpetrators
+Perpetrators

 Three Palestinian militant groups claimed joint responsibility for the attack, including Hamas, the Al Aqsa Martyrs Brigades and the Popular Resistance Committees.

 After the attack, Abu Abir, a spokesman for the Popular Resistance Committees, stated to the press, "the attack is a continuation of the resistance."